PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n), U_v(L\mathfrak{sl}(m|n))$ and their integral forms: Shuffle algebra realizations of and

 \subsection{Proof of Theorem~\ref{Main Theorem 1}(a)}

 \

 Our proof of Theorem~\ref{Main Theorem 1}(a) will proceed in two steps: first, we shall establish the linear independence\footnote{As pointed out in the introduction, the linear independence can be deduced from the general arguments based on the flatness of the deformation and the PBW property of $U(\ssl_n[t,t^{-1}])$.
-However, the \emph{specialization maps} of Section~\ref{ssec linear indep} and formulas~(\ref{explicit factors},~\ref{explicit formula for same degrees}) are needed to prove that $\{e_h\}_{h\in H}$ span $U^>_\vv(L\ssl_n)$.
-We will use the same approach for two-parameter quantum loop algebra, for which the general argument does not apply.} of the \emph{ordered PBWD monomials} in Section~\ref{ssec linear indep}, and then we will verify that they linearly span the entire algebra in Section~\ref{ssec spanning prop} (note that usually the order of these two steps is opposite in the proof of PBW-type theorems).
-But before proceeding to the general case, we will first establish the result for $n=2$ in Section~\ref{ssec proof baby case}.
+However, the \emph{specialization maps} of~(\ref{specialization map}) and formulas~(\ref{explicit factors},~\ref{explicit formula for same degrees}) will be used below to prove that $\{e_h\}_{h\in H}$ span $U^>_\vv(L\ssl_n)$.
+We will use the same approach for two-parameter quantum loop algebra, for which the general arguments do not apply.} of the ordered PBWD monomials in Section~\ref{ssec linear indep}, and then we will verify that they linearly span the entire algebra $U_\vv^>(L\ssl_n)$ in Section~\ref{ssec spanning prop} (we note that the order of these two steps is usually opposite in the proofs of PBW-type theorems).